MatthewPierce-ITC/ExhibitMarkerDocs/pages/getting_started/user_interface.markdown

 > ![Screen Grab - Editor Panels](../../assets/user_interface_assets/userInterface_13_editorPanels.png)

-> When not activly editing, these panels can be closed to give you more room to view and stamp the loaded documents.
+> When not actively editing, these panels can be closed to give you more room to view and stamp the loaded documents.